mvolkmann/blog/src/swift.md

   but not `for` loops?
 We have to use the `ForEach` view instead.

 - I kind of miss the CSS ability to define styling across all of my views.

+- Adding an editor pane in Xcode displays the currently selected file, but it also remains displayed in the original editor pane.
+  I want it to only be in the new editor pane.
+  It would be even better if a file could be dragged to the right edge to create a new editor pane like in VS Code.